-Awareness of other providers for services operating waiting lists can offer timely service to consumers with acute needs and reduce wait times for those remaining on wait lists.
-A majority (83%) of participants who reported being on a wait list for at least one in the past 12 months stated that they were not aware of another provider of the service for which they were waiting, or did not remember if they were aware of another provider.
-Of the remaining 35% of participants who were aware of another provider, over half (59%) reported not seeking service from the alternative provider.
+When waiting lists are in use, awareness of other service providers in the community can offer timely service to consumers with acute needs and reduce wait times for those remaining on wait lists.
+A majority (83%) of participants who reported being on a wait list for at least one service in the past 12 months stated that they were not aware of another provider of the service for which they were waiting, or did not remember if they were aware of another provider.
+Of the remaining 35% of participants who were aware of another provider, over half (59%)

+reported not seeking service from the alternative provider.